Optimizing Deep Learning Photometric Redshifts for the Roman Space Telescope with HST/CANDELS: Data Availability

-The HST CANDELS imaging and photometric datasets used in this work are from MAST \dataset[doi:10.17909/T94S3X]{https://archive.stsci.edu/hlsp/candels}.
+The HST CANDELS imaging and photometric datasets used in this work are from MAST \citep{https://doi.org/10.17909/t94s3x}.
 Redshift labels were obtained from \citealt{2023ApJ...942...36K}, \citealt{2025arXiv250300120K}, and \citealt{2022ApJS..258...11W}.
 Additional properties for objects in the COSMOS field, such as FWHM and sSFR, were obtained from \citealt{2022ApJS..258...11W} (\dataset[10.26131/IRSA563]{https://www.ipac.caltech.edu/dois}).

 The training, testing, and validation datasets we compiled from the above datasets are available on HuggingFace (\url{https://huggingface.co}).
-The \texttt{PITA} training dataset that contains both labeled and unlabeled images can be found at \url{https://huggingface.co/datasets/Ashodkh/candels-unlabeled-and-labeled-images}.
-The labeled training, validation, and test datasets (images and metadata) can be found at \url{https://huggingface.co/datasets/Ashodkh/candels-labeled-images}.
+The \texttt{PITA} training dataset that contains both labeled and unlabeled images can be found at \dataset[doi:10.57967/hf/8044]{https://doi.org/10.57967/hf/8044}.
+The labeled training, validation, and test datasets (images and metadata) can be found at \dataset[doi:10.57967/hf/8045]{https://doi.org/10.57967/hf/8045}.
 These datasets were used for the fully-supervised algorithms, and the labeled validation and test datasets were also used to validate and test \texttt{PITA}.